Glenn's Pens

 The 360 Line is a one that user's either love or not.
 For the OMAS pens prior to 2007, the nib section is also a triangle-shape.
 This means you can only hold the pen in one way.
 I think it is the correct angle of the nib to the paper.
 Some, however, like the freedom to be able to rotate the pen to their individual liking.
 The pens produced after 2007 addressed this as the nib section is more rounded.

-On the new 2007 line of 360's the nib section transition from a triangle to a round shape.
+On the new 2007 line of 360's the nib section transitions from a triangle to a round shape.
 This is similar to the Waterman Exception line.
 The round shape gives move flexibility in terms of how one can hold the pen, however, I must say I really enjoy the classic shape and its works fine for my hand.

 The 2007 line also has an angled top to the cap so that the new O for OMAS, a design feature of all the new lines, can be placed.
 For symmetry the cap top and the end of the pen body have similar shapes.